ThatoMash/ThatoMash/README.md

-#  Hi there, I'm Thato Precious
+#  Hi there, I'm Thato Mashimbi

 ## Introduction  about Me